 - Getting funding from an investor

 Look through your project schedule and identify any key moments where you can add a project milestone.
-Then add them in and make them visible, so everyone on the team can see them.
+Indicate their importance by sharing them with all team members, so everyone on the team can see them.

-Here’s what assigning tasks looks like in monday.com:
+Here’s what assigning tasks looks like on monday.com:

 You can also select multiple people or even entire teams.
-Whoever you select will receive a notification when you assign a task.
+Whoever is selected will receive a notification when you assign a task.

 In a perfect world, your projects would run smoothly without any hiccups.
 Unfortunately, things don’t always go according to plan, so it’s important to monitor the project schedule.

-Dashboards in monday.com give you a high-level view of everything going on in one place.
+Dashboards on monday.com give you a high-level view of everything going on in one place.

 From here, you can keep track of project timelines and identify potential bottlenecks.
 If anything starts to fall behind, you can evaluate and adjust the schedule.

 Keep a detailed project log as any insights you gain can also be applied to future projects.

 Create your ideal schedule on monday.com